-Will there be additional campus resources provided to enable me to schedule make-up exams outside of my regular course times, once campus reopens?
+After classes resume, will there be additional campus resources provided to enable me to schedule make-up exams outside of my regular course times?

-The Testing Services Center is working to identify capacity to offer proctored make-up exams outside of scheduled course times, even for students without documented disabilities.
-This option for proctored make-up exams will likely be offered on a limited, first come first served basis.
-For further details on room options, time schedules, and deadlines, see here.
+The Testing Services Center will identify capacity to offer proctored make-up exams outside of scheduled course times, even for students without documented disabilities.
+This option for proctored make-up exams will be offered on a limited, first come first served basis.

 How should I handle testing accommodations for students with accommodations documented by the Student Disability Center?

-For instructors who had exams scheduled with the Testing Services Center (TSC) that were missed due to campus closure: Please contact the TSC (email@example.com or 530-752-9040) to coordinate new examination schedules for the students.
+For instructors who had exams scheduled with the Testing Services Center (TSC) that were missed due to a disruption in campus operating status: Please contact the TSC (email@example.com or 530-752-9040) to coordinate new examination schedules for the students.
 When possible, instructors should be flexible with exam dates and times.
-The TSC will have a high backlog of missed examinations to schedule.

 For instructors who do not use the TSC, please continue to make accommodations for your students, keeping in mind that flexibility will likely be needed.